cyber-carpentry/group1-machine-learning-project/README.md

 ### Description of files
-* build_python.py: sets up a basic model based on Keras MNIST data
+* build_python.py: sets up a basic model based on Keras MNIST data ** note: increasing the number of epochs to 20 increases the accuracy to 0.9963

 ### How to test for replicability:
 * sample_output.txt: provides output information for the basic model